-John is an associate with Cox & Palmer’s litigation group in Halifax.
+John is a partner with Cox & Palmer’s litigation group in Halifax.
 He represents clients in the areas of commercial litigation, securities law, construction law, and insurance defence.
 John has appeared at all levels of court in Nova Scotia, and has been involved in domestic and international mediations and commercial arbitrations.

 John understands that his clients need efficient and effective representation.
 That is why John focuses on providing timely, strategic advice, as well as zealous advocacy.
 John’s clients also benefit from his past legal experience, which includes working with our complex commercial litigation practitioners and managing legal cases concerning:

 - Contractual disputes